Coronavirus vaccine expected ‘within weeks’, claims Donald Trump in final US presidential debate

 This came after Trump claimed he does not say the pandemic will be over soon but that Americans “are learning to live with it as they “have no choice”.
 During the debate, Trump kept referring to the pandemic as “the plague from China”.

-‘I’m the least racist person in this room’, claims Trump
+‘I’m the least racist person in this room’: Trump

 “The fact of the matter is, there is institutional racism in America,” Joe Biden said when asked about racism.